Outstanding Oatka Creek Fishing

 NYS DEC Parking Area in Mumford New York

-The next section of the Oatka Creek to fish is in the town of Mumford.
-Continue on Oatka Creek Trail until it ends at to Route 36 south.
-There is a DEC parking area just a few hundred yards from the junction.
-A bridge straddles the creek here, with public fishing rights.
+The next prime fishing section of Oatka Creek is located in the town of Mumford.
+To access this area, continue along Oatka Creek Trail until it terminates at Route 36 South.
+Just a few hundred yards from the junction, you’ll find a DEC parking area, providing convenient access to the creek.
+A sturdy bridge spans the creek at this point, offering public fishing rights for anglers eager to cast their lines.

 Take Your Pick of Fishing Spots